midl-dev/tezos-on-gke/README.md

 An ssh endpoint is accessed by the remote signer (outside of GKE) to establish a tunnel to the signing daemon.

 Instructions and code to set up the remote signers are at https://github.com/hodl-dot-farm/tezos-remote-signer-os

+Optionally, you can set up a secondary cluster to perform monitoring of the baking operations, delegate payout and baking website update.
+For a solo baking operation, payout and website are not needed.
+The source code for the auxiliary cluster is at https://github.com/hodl-dot-farm/tezos-auxiliary-cluster

 <img src="./k8s-baker.svg">